 The destruction of the 'Beta' convoy had been described as 'one of the most brilliant British naval surface victories of the war' in which the British demonstrated better tactical ability, equipment and leadership, combined with luck, surprise and Italian incompetence.
 The Germans were outraged and wanted to foist German naval officers onto Supermarina and even Italian ships.
 Grossadmiral Erich Raeder, commander-in-chief of the German navy, told Adolf Hitler that 'Today the enemy has complete naval and air supremacy in the area of the German transport routes….[T]he Italians are not able to bring any major improvements in the situation, due to the oil situation and due to their own operational and tactical impotence.'

-The Supermarina now tried smaller, dispersed convoys and sailing convoys at the same time to mislead the British, but the British codebreakers exposed the ruses.
+The Supermarina now had recourse to smaller, dispersed convoys and sailing convoys at the same time to mislead the British, but the British codebreakers exposed the ruses.
 When four ships sailed from Naples on 20 November with an escort of heavy and light cruisers, British submarines from Malta torpedoed two cruisers, forcing the convoy to turn back.